F-Mann-M/SmartRecon/README.md

 # SmartRecon

-# Next-Gen RAG & Agentic AI Knowledge System
+# RAG & Agentic AI Bank Account Manager

 This repository is an active, hands-on development project that I am building alongside my participation in the [IBM RAG and Agentic AI Professional Certificate on Coursera](https://www.coursera.org/professional-certificates/ibm-rag-and-agentic-ai).